Laurentiul20/Nitro/README.md

 # NitrogenGame

-This repository contains initial Adobe flash simulation<br>
+This repository contains the initial Adobe flash simulation files<br>
 npm start to run <br>
 index.html in Nitrogen/build folder is working version